horvathd/cern_fluka_wsl/README.md

 > `sudo ./setup_wsl.sh`

 The script will install the necessary packages and Flair.
-To finalize the installation the window of *Ubuntu 20.04 LTS* must be closed.

 ### 2.2.
 Download and install FLUKA

 Download the GNU/Linux *\*gfor9_amd64.deb* package of FLUKA from [fluka.cern](https://fluka.cern/download/latest-fluka-release).

 The steps of the installation can be found [here](https://fluka.cern/documentation/installation/fluka-linux-rpm-deb).

+### 2.3.
+Restarting Ubuntu

+To finalize the installation the terminal window of *Ubuntu 20.04 LTS* must be closed and reopened.

 ## 3. Running FLUKA and Flair